Categories of graphs for operadic structures

 \begin{theorem} The extended oriented graphical category $\egcato$ is equivalent to the wheeled properadic graphical category which includes the nodeless loop.
 Morphisms may be described exactly as in \cref{prop oriented graph cat}. \end{theorem} This version of the wheeled properadic graphical category was called $\mathcal{A}$ in \cite[\S2]{HRYfactorizations}.
 Our strategy below is similar to that from \cref{thm extended graph cat}, namely to enumerate all maps involving nodeless loops. \begin{proof} First, the characterization of morphisms in the extended oriented graphical category follows just like in \cref{prop oriented graph cat}.

 Let $\widetilde{\mathbf{C}}$ denote the wheeled properadic category which includes nodeless loops from \cite[\S2]{HRYfactorizations}, and let $\mathbf{C}$ be the full subcategory which excludes them (using the conventions of \cref{remark no listings}; note that nodeless loops have a unique listing).
-By sending a nodeless loop $K$ to the $E_K$-colored properad having a single (identity) morphism, we obtain the extension to the functor from \cref{prop functor to wproperad} below left.
+By sending a nodeless loop $K$ to the $E_K$-colored wheeled properad having just an identity morphism and its contraction, we obtain the extension to the functor from \cref{prop functor to wproperad} below left.

 To prove existence of the dashed equivalence, it suffices to compare hom-sets.
 We already have everything we need in \cref{rmk nodeless maps}.
 In $\egcato$ there is a unique map between two nodeless loops, and no other maps with a nodeless loop as the domain.
 Likewise, if $K$ is a nodeless loop then there is a map $G \to K$ if and only if every vertex of $G$ has one input and one output or the unique vertex of $G$ has valence zero.
 If there is a map $G\to K$, it is unique.